ABOUT KC SCHOLARS

 High school 11th graders can apply for up to $10,000/year for up to five years.

-Students must enroll in college full-time beginning the fall semester immediately following high school graduation at one of the 17 colleges or universities in the KC Scholars network.
-Students are also required to complete GPA and graduation requirements their senior year in order to receive the scholarship the first year of college.
+Students must enroll in college full-time beginning the fall semester immediately following high school graduation at one of the 17 colleges or universities in the KC Scholars Postsecondary Network.
+Students are also required to complete GPA and graduation requirements their senior year of high school in order to receive the scholarship the first year of college.
 The scholarship will be sent directly to the college or university of enrollment.

 To remain eligible once enrolled in college, students must meet minimum annual requirements and complete a short renewal application each year.